Policies and Statements

 Most MathWorks products and services contain technology for license management and for the prevention of unlicensed use.
 Most MathWorks products and services also contain technology that sends user experience information to MathWorks both in the course of normal usage and in the event of a software crash.
 This technology causes the products and services to send messages to MathWorks over the Internet that contain network, device, license, and usage information.

 User experience information transmitted may include the products, features, and services you accessed, the length of your session, errors that occurred, your IP address, a license identifier, and your email address if you choose to submit it when sending an error report.
 Desktop users can opt out of sending user experience information during installation or in MATLAB preferences.
-MathWorks has technical and organizational restrictions in place that limit access to your product usage information and prevent your personal information from being shared within MathWorks.
+MathWorks has technical and organizational restrictions in place that limit access to your product usage information.
 MathWorks does not share this information with third parties except for web and systems infrastructure vendors with whom we have a contract.

 Most MathWorks online services require you to sign in with your MathWorks Account.
 In addition to information that we normally collect for our web site and online products and services, if you have chosen to integrate our services with a third-party service, MathWorks may store authentication information for the third-party service.